fizzstudio/dataviz-corpus-sources/remlingernate/quickGuideToAnalysis.md

 So,
 > "name": "SP010_3_b"

-is the second scatter plot in the fourth image assigned an ID in article 10.
+is the second scatter plot (b) in the fourth image (3, zero-based) assigned an ID in article 10.
 The image associated with this plot would be found in the library with the filename *SP010_3*.

 ## Intentions (primary and secondary)
 Intentions are assigned IDs according to the following list: